rust-lang/wg-async/rfc-drafts/stream.md

 A `for` loop syntax that takes ownership of the stream would be able to do the pinning for you.

-We may not want to make sequential processing "too easy" without also enabling parallel/concurrent processing, which people frequently want.
+On the other hand, we may not want to make sequential processing "too easy" without also enabling parallel/concurrent processing, which people frequently want.
 One challenge is that parallel processing wouldn't naively permit early returns and other complex control flow.
 We could add a `par_stream()` method, similar to